Do Time Management Apps Disrupt Work Culture or Take It to the Next Level?

 2. Prepare a good reasoning

 For most people, it’s essential to see the reasoning behind any innovation.
 If things work fine just as they are, why bother changing them?
-There should be a solid reason for introducing a time management app into the life of the company.
+There should be a solid reason for introducing time management tools into the life of the company.
 Good thing is that there are many good reasons described already.
 You just need to build your case and make it persuasive enough for the employees to be impressed by potential benefits.

 3. Be consistent in what you say and do